 How to Take Amifostine

-Amifostine is given by intravenous (into a vein) infusion, over a course of a few minutes.
+Amifostine is given by intravenous (into a vein) infusion, over the course of a few minutes.
 The treatment is given 15-30 minutes before radiation or chemotherapy starts.
 Patients are given the infusion while lying down and their blood pressure is monitored.
 Patients may be asked to increase their fluid intake for 24 hours before the infusion.
 The actual dose a patient receives is based on his/her height and weight.

 There are a number of things you can do to manage the side effects of Amifostine.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

-Nausea and vomiting caused by amifostine may last for up to 24 hours.
-It is a good idea to have something light to eat before your treatment.
-The makers of amifostine recommend taking anti-nausea medicine 1-2 hours before the infusion.
-If you continue to have nausea or vomiting, notify your doctor or nurse so they can help you manage this side effect.
+Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
-Read the Nausea & Vomiting Tip Sheet for more suggestions.

 Amifostine can cause the level of calcium in your blood to decrease.
 Symptoms of low blood calcium include muscle spasms and/or twitching, a numbness or tingling of fingers, toes or around the mouth.
 If this occurs, your healthcare team may ask you to take calcium supplements (like Tums) to correct this problem.